Analytic pseudo-rotations: Proof of the main theorems

 Then by {\em 1.}, we have:

 and so for every $\alpha_n$ sufficiently close to $\alpha_{n-1}$, the map $F_n=H_n \circ R_{\alpha_{n}}\circ H_n^{-1} $ is sufficiently close to $F_{n-1}$ to satisfy $(P_2)$ and $(P_3)$.
 Also observe that when $\alpha_n=\frac{p_n}{q_n}$ is close to $\alpha_{n-1}$, then $q_n$ is large (with $q_n\wedge p_n=1$).
-For every $x= H_n(\theta,y)\in H_n (A_n)$, it holds that:
+For every $x= H_n(\theta,y)\in H_n (\A_{\epsilon_n})$, it holds that:

-is close to the pushed forward by $H_n$ of $\Leb_{\T \times \{y\}}$ as $q_n$ is large.
-Thus by {\em 2'.}, assumption $(P_1)$ holds true with $B_n:= H_n(A_n)$. \end{proof} \begin{remark} We can develop the construction to obtain immediately that $F$ has no periodic point.
-To this end, it suffices to add the following induction hypothesis\footnote{Actually using rotation number theory, one can show $F$ has no periodic point without this extra assumption, but this argument seems difficult to adapt to the complex settting.}: \begin{enumerate}[$(P_4)$] \item for every $x\in \A_0$ and every $0<k< q_{n-1}$, it holds:
+is close to the pushforward by $H_n$ of $\Leb_{\T \times \{y\}}$ as $q_n$ is large.
+Thus by {\em 2'}, assumption $(P_1)$ holds true. \end{proof} \begin{remark} We can develop the construction to obtain immediately that $F$ has no periodic point.
+To this end, it suffices to add the following induction hypothesis\footnote{Actually using rotation number theory, one can show $F$ has no periodic point without this extra assumption, but this argument seems difficult to adapt to the complex setting.}: \begin{enumerate}[$(P_4)$] \item for every $x\in \A_0$ and every $0<k< q_{n-1}$, it holds: